SublimeText/InactivePanes/README.md

 InactivePanes is a plugin for [Sublime Text][st] 2 and 3 that will dim the currently visible but inactivate panes to show you more visibly where your caret is and which view is focussed.
-Really useful with the [Origami][origami] plugin or ST3's native panel handling.
+Really useful with the [Origami][] plugin or ST3's native panel handling.

 This plugin could have incompatabilities with other plugins that modify color